AlliBharathy/AddressBook/FAQ.md

  - C++ programming

 ###4.Who can explore this project?
- - Any one with some OOP fundamental knowledge
+ - Anyone with some OOP fundamental knowledge

 ###5.Which "IDE"  is used?
 	Qt creator